Skip to content

 2. Select the “SugarExtraction” table added in the previous step.

-3. In the New Table! widget, click on the Add Template button next to Start from an existing template!.
+3. In the New Table! widget, click to Start from an existing template!.

 Tailwind CSS chat bubble component